skivvyjs/skivvy/docs/guide/02-configuring-tasks.md

 ## Using placeholders in configuration values

-Sometimes you need dynamic values in your configuration settings, to avoid repeatedly hard-coding the same value across multiple packages.
+Sometimes you need dynamic values in your configuration settings, in order to avoid repeatedly hard-coding the same value across multiple packages.
 The following placeholders can be used when setting configuration values:

 - **Project-level** configuration:
 	- `project`: contents of `package.json`